NYIT-chiang/MENG602438/index.md

 Use above print bottom to save your exam sheet to pdf and upload with your solution to **Midterm2 Submission Box** in class's blackboard.
 Please submit your solution before 11:45pm April 30th 2020.

 ### Notice
-If the the values and euqations don't match to your problem sheet, no credit will be given for this exam.
+If the the values and euqations don't match to your problem sheet, no credit will be given for this exam. <br>
 This is an openbook exam, any tool, program, or online resource are allowed in the exam.
 <br>